Tornadoes of 1994: February

-There were 9 tornadoes confirmed in February.
+There were 9 tornadoes confirmed in the United States in February, including a rare F2 in Oroville, California that destroyed 47 homes, injuring two.

 March

-There were 58 tornadoes confirmed in March.
+There were 58 tornadoes confirmed in the United States in March.

 March 27

 The third notable tornado outbreak to occur on Palm Sunday and the second in the Southeastern United States, this deadly series of 27 tornadoes became the most notable tornado event of the year, resulting in 40 fatalities.
 Two tornadoes were rated F4, including the Piedmont, Alabama tornado that killed 22 people.